Tom-Hirschberger/MMM-Serial-Notifications/README.md

 ## Configuration
-  To use the module insert it in the config.js file.
-Here is an example:
+  To use the module insert something like this into the config.js file:
 ```js
   {
     module: 'MMM-Serial-Notifications',